debiki/talkyard/README.md

 ### Not totally ready

 Development stage: Between Alpha and Beta.
-So, don't use ED for anything that must be up-and-running always, or anything top secret (there might be security bugs), right now.
+Which means there might be security bugs — so don't use ED for anything top secret right now, at least not on a server accessible via the public internet.

 ### How install?